 Chapultepec

 Chapultepec is a large park in the heart of the city, with many attractions, including the Chapultepec Castle and the National Museum of Anthropology.
-(See Also: Is it Safe to Visit Syria?
-The Ultimate Travel Guide)
+(See Also: Is Costa Rica Safe to Visit Right Now?
+The Latest Travel Insights)

 Getting Around Mexico City